 After you’ve climbed up the stairs you’ll reach a fork in the path with a sign pointing towards the two waterfalls you can explore.
 I highly recommend checking out both, as that’s the whole purpose of the Waipohatu walk isn’t it!?!

-The path towards the left leads to the lower Punehu Falls, which involves a little bit of scrambling to get down.
-The right path leads to Pouriwai Falls where you’ll need to cross the river to see the waterfall from the front.
+The path towards the left leads to the lower Punehu Falls.
+This one involves a little bit of scrambling to get down.
+The right path leads to Pouriwai Falls.
+Here you’ll need to cross the river to see the waterfall from the front.

 Punehu Falls